In a saturated market, find your niche and focus.

 Popov is eminently qualified as a professional counselor.
 He began to focus on his career at the age of seventeen when he joined the military as an enlisted person, had a break in service, and was commissioned as an officer.
 He served as a Battalion and Brigade Chaplain.
 Charles Popov did two tours (twenty-seven months in Iraq) serving as Chaplain 3 battalions of army personnel.
 He eventually retired as a Major.

 Charles Popov’s education and certifications focus on individuals who are in crisis and individuals who require specific counseling.
-In addition to his education, he is a licensed Professional Counselor LPC CDAC II (Drug and Alcohol Counselor), he has his Certification as a Nutritional Therapist and earned his Certificate NAFC / CCOTS Clinical Sexual Offenders (sex offenders assessment and treatment), and PTSD certified (Post Traumatic Stress Certification, United States Navy).
+In addition to his education, he has his Certification as a Nutritional Therapist and earned his Certificate NAFC / CCOTS Clinical Sexual Offenders (sex offenders assessment and treatment), and PTSD certified (Post Traumatic Stress Certification, United States Navy).

 Over the past twenty years, Charles Joseph Popov has strived to serve others with his unique style of addressing issues and providing solutions to meet goals.
 He will continue to provide a positive impact on those who seek his assistance for many years to come.